 We are dedicated to the belief that all students can learn and must be guaranteed equal opportunity to become contributing members of the academic environment and society.
 The Charter School provides special education instruction and related services in accordance with the Individuals with Disabilities in Education Improvement Act ("IDEA"), Education Code requirements, and applicable policies and procedures of the El Dorado Charter SELPA.
 These services are available for special education students enrolled at the Charter School.
-We offer high quality educational programs and services for all our students in accordance with the assessed needs of each student.
+We offer a free appropriate public education (FAPE) for all our students in accordance with the assessed needs of each student.
 The Charter School collaborates with parents, the student, teachers, and other agencies, as may be indicated, in order to appropriately serve the educational needs of each student.

 Pursuant to the IDEA and relevant state law, the Charter School is responsible for identifying, locating, and evaluating children enrolled at the Charter School with known or suspected disabilities to determine whether a need for special education and related services exists.
 This includes children with disabilities who are homeless or foster youth.
+Parents/guardians have a right to inspect, review, and obtain copies of their child's educational records, and all students have a right to a FAPE.
 The Charter School shall not deny nor discourage any student from enrollment solely due to a disability.
 If you believe your child may be eligible for special education services, please contact your child's teacher advisor or the Special Education Support Facilitator.